KenImade/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm - removes file
 rm -r dir - deletes directory
 cd - -changes working directory to the previous one ls -al . .. /boot - lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format

+file /tmp/iamafile - prints the type of file named iamafile ln -a /bin/ls ls - creates a symbolic link to /bin/ls, named __ls__